Uni2D: A Universal Machine Learning Interatomic Potential for Two-Dimensional Materials: Results and Discussion

-To evaluate the performance of the model in structural optimization, we conducted tests using two data sets.
-The first data set consists of structures from the C2DB database, while the second data set is derived from 2dMatpedia.
+To evaluate the performance of the model in structural optimization, we conducted tests using two datasets.
+The first dataset consists of structures from the C2DB database, while the second dataset is derived from 2dMatpedia.
 For the C2DB data, we performed both DFT and ML optimizations.
-The cumulative distribution of model errors, as shown in Figure \ref{fig:relaxation} (a-b), indicates that for 50\% of the ground state structures, the absolute energy and relative area errors are less than 0.024 eV/atom and 0.012 eV/atom, respectively.
-For the second data set, we directly compared the optimized structures from the database with those obtained from ML optimization.
-As depicted in Figure \ref{fig:relaxation} (c-d), the scatter plots demonstrate high linearity between the DFT and ML calculated areas and the corresponding lattice parameters, with $R^2$ values of 0.98 and 0.97, respectively.
+The cumulative distribution of the model errors, as shown in Figure~\ref{fig:relaxation}(a–b), indicates that for 50\% of the ground state structures, the relative area and absolute energy errors are less than 0.012 and 0.024 eV/atom, respectively.
+For the second dataset, we directly compared the optimized structures from the database with those obtained from ML optimization.
+As depicted in Figure~\ref{fig:relaxation}(c–d), the scatter plots demonstrate high linearity between the DFT- and ML-calculated areas and the corresponding lattice parameters, with $R^2$ values of 0.98 and 0.97, respectively.
 Additionally, the color mapping reveals that the vast majority of structures exhibit low absolute energy errors between the DFT and model predictions, indicating the model's robust performance in predicting lattice properties.